Group rides are generally scheduled for mornings. Rides happen all year depending on the weather.

 Check this website shortly before the ride to make sure the start time has not been modified or it has not been cancelled because of weather or another reason.

 Unless otherwise stated in the information regarding the respective specific ride, all group rides are weather permitting.

-A scheduled group ride may be cancelled at the discretion of the ride leader if it is raining or snowing or if there is a high prediction percentage at the start of the ride, if it’s too windy, if the temperature at the start of the ride is excessively cold, or if the anticipated temperature during the ride is excessive.
+A scheduled group ride may be canceled at the discretion of the ride leader, if it is raining, snowing or if there is a high prediction percentage at the start of the ride, if it’s too windy, if the temperature at the start of the ride is excessively cold, or if the anticipated temperature during the ride is excessive.

-Often, the maps or cue sheets are available with the ride listing on this website prior to the scheduled ride.
+Often, cue sheets and sometimes, navigation files are available with the ride listing on this website prior to the scheduled ride.

 It is helpful to the ride leader if cyclists download and print a copy of the map or cue sheet to bring to the ride for their own use.

-Each cyclist participating in a group ride is expected to be self-sufficient and bring appropriate equipment for the ride.
+Each cyclist is expected to be self-sufficient and bring appropriate equipment for the ride.

 Obviously, the most significant equipment item is a bicycle that is in good working order and is the proper fit for the cyclists.